 Next comes the fun part – laying down the gold!

-We’re using 23 karat gold which is very delicate, not to mention pricey so you want to be careful.
+We’re using 23 karat gold leaf which is very delicate, not to mention pricey so you want to be careful.
 Lay down the sheet over the adhesive.
 It shouldn’t require much pressure since the adhesive will grab on and pull the gold off the sheet.
 Continue until all the adhesive is covered and brush away the excess.

 It’s that simple!
 Watch…